 - Retinopathy (Retina damage): Diabetes can damage the blood vessels of the retina hence it leads to retinopathy.

-- Aziehemer's disease: The poorer the control of blood glucose level, greater the risk of Aziehemer's disease.
+- Alzheimer's disease: The poorer the control of blood glucose level, greater the risk of Alzheimer's disease.

 - Foot damage: Nerve damage in the feet or poor blood flow increase the risk of foot complications.